 The Answer is negative.
-The CPNS server informs the PNE: The content cannot be delivered.
+The CPNS Server informs the PNE: The content cannot be delivered.

 The Answer is positive.
-The CPNS server informs the PNE: the content is send to the Exteranl Entity.
+The CPNS Server informs the PNE: the content is send to the External Entity.

-The CPNS server sends the content to the External Entity.
+The CPNS Server sends the content to the External Entity.